LeechHot Head Mohair Leech

 Body: Black mohair yarn, palmered

-Fish on a 9-foot leader tapered to 3X or 4X fluorocarbon tippet.
-Use a floating line with long leader in shallow water, or sink-tip line for deeper presentations.
-Can be fished as a single fly or as part of a two-fly stillwater rig.
+Rigging Suggestions: Fish on a 9-foot leader tapered to 3X or 4X fluorocarbon tippet.
+Use a floating line with long leader in shallow water (3-8 feet), or sink-tip line for deeper presentations (8-15 feet).
+Can be fished as a single fly or as part of a two-fly lake rig.

-The tungsten bead provides a medium-fast sink rate, reaching depths of 3-6 feet quickly.
+Pro Tips: The tungsten bead provides a medium-fast sink rate, reaching depths of 3-6 feet quickly.
 The hot-colored bead is highly visible to fish while the dark body silhouettes naturally against the surface.
-Mohair fibers pulse enticingly on the pause.